Meet the team

 Alison Ribeiro de Menezes is Professor of Hispanic Studies at the University of Warwick.
 Her research focuses on literature and film, and in the relationship between history, memory, and culture in various regions of the Hispanic world.
 Alison specializes in modern Hispanic literatures and cultures, but also has interests in Portuguese narrative and film, and in the contemporary reception of Golden-Age authors.
 She has held visiting positions at the School of Advanced Study, University of London, and Brown University, Rhode Island.
 Her research has attracted awards from the Irish Research Council, the European Union, the Leverhulme Trust, the Arts and Humanities Research Council, and the Canadian Social Sciences and Humanities Research Council.
 She joined WISPS because it offers a unique and supportive forum for female academics and those interested in gender issues to exchange ideas, develop research, and establish a professional network.

-WISPS digital communications officer Mirna Vohnsen is an assistant lecturer at the Technological University of Dublin, Ireland, where she teaches literary and critical theory, Latin American and Spanish literature, Argentine cinema as well as Spanish language.
+Mirna Vohnsen is an assistant lecturer at TU Dublin where she teaches literary and critical theory, Latin American and Spanish literature, Argentine cinema, intercultural studies as well as Spanish language.
 She holds a PhD in Hispanic Studies from University College Dublin.
-Her speciality is Latin American cultural studies with a particular focus on film.
+Her specialism is Latin American cultural studies with a particular focus on film.
 She was awarded a runner-up for the AHGBI-Spanish Embassy Doctoral Publication Prize in 2017 and published a monograph entitled Portrayals of Jews in Contemporary Argentine Cinema with Tamesis Books in 2019.
-She is currently co-authoring a historical dictionary on Eva Perón, working on a project on transgender cinematic representation, and co-editing a collected volume on Argentine women filmmakers which will be published by Palgrave Macmillan.
-Having said that, she also has a passion for travelling and exploring new cultures.
+She is the co-author of Eva Perón: A Reference Guide to Her Life and Works (Rowman and Littlefield, 2021) and the co-editor of Contemporary Argentine Women Filmmakers (Palgrave Macmillan, 2023).
+When not teaching or researching, she enjoys travelling around the world.

 Lourdes Parra Lazcano,

-Lourdes Parra Lazcano teaches in the Department of Spanish and Latin American Studies at the University of Aberdeen, Scotland.
-Her research focuses on Latin and Latino American literature and film, as well as the relationship among plants and people in Mexico.
+Lourdes Parra Lazcano teaches in the School of Language, Literature, Music and Visual Culture at the University of Aberdeen, Scotland.
+Her research focuses on Latin and Latinx American literature and film, as well as the relationship among plants and people in Mexico.
 She holds a PhD in Spanish, Portuguese and Latin American Studies from the University of Leeds.
-She is currently working on a monograph on travel writing by Mexican women.
 She has been co-director of Women’s Paths: Rewriting Physical and Discursive Borders, a research group about women writers from around the world.
 She was awarded the 2021 AHGBI-WISPS Dorothy Sherman-Severin Research Fellowship for Early-Career Researchers in Luso-Hispanic Studies to work on a project about Mexican traditional healers and medicinal plants.
 Lourdes believes that the WISPS conference is a safe space to share and exchange knowledge.
 She has a passion for travelling and grassroots herbalism.

 The aim of WISPS is to bring female Hispanists, Luso-Brazilians and Spanish Americanists in Great Britain and Ireland together and to support them in every aspect of their professional life.